aprovecharLab/geothermalML/README.md

 - The working module which reads the raw tabular dataset, performs the preprocessing itself, and creates the output pickle file is called "PFA_save_benchmarks.ipynb."
 This module creates the input data files for training and prediction by the neural networks described earlier.

 - The third module allows the user to see the consequences of the preprocessing through graphical means.
 This module is called "PFA-preprocessing_test.ipynb."
-The module reads the raw datafile, performs preprocessing, and implements various displays of the results.
+The module reads the raw data file, performs preprocessing, and implements various displays of the results.
 This helps the user to adjust or to develop and test new candidate preprocessing algorithms.

 ---